cliobeach/A-walk-with-fastai2/README.md

 * Lesson 2: Full Sentimant Classification, Tokenizers, and Ensembling
 * Lesson 3: Other State-of-the-Art NLP Models and Multilingual Data
 * Lesson 4: DeViSe

+We have a Group Study discussion [here] on the Fast.AI forums for discussing this material and asking specific questions.